 When should I delegate?

-Your real value as the leader or owner in the business – leading, visioning and creating – will soon be compromised if you do not learn the art of delegation.
+Your real value as the leader or business owner – leading, visioning and creating – will soon be compromised if you do not learn the art of delegating.
 Do a quick calculation of your worth to the business, at an hourly rate, versus what you will pay to outsource the service, to calculate the cost of getting stuck working in the business rather than working on the business.